 Curator of Exhibitions

-Blair joined the museum in 2018 as Curator of Exhibitions, where she shapes the vision for the exhibitions program and curates numerous exhibitions.
+Blair joined the museum in 2018 as Curator of Exhibitions.
+She shapes the vision for the exhibitions program and curates group and solo exhibitions.
 Previous exhibitions include: Take a Number: Artists and Bureaucracy, Stretched, Applied Forces, Transitional Objects, Over, Under, Forward, Back, and By Proxy, the museum’s first virtual exhibition.
 In addition, she launched the museum’s biennial exhibition series, Assembly, in 2019 and Global Spotlight, a new series focused on international artists, in 2022.
 She also served as Acting Executive Director of the museum from October 2020 to May 2021.

 Previously, Blair served as the Managing Director at DC Arts Center, Adjunct Faculty at George Mason University, and Program Director at Washington Project for the Arts.